 If you were diagnosed with COVID-19, the NYC Test & Trace Corps received your information from the NYC Health Department.
 New York State law and the New York City Health Code require laboratories to send positive test results to the NYC Health Department.
 The NYC Health Department securely shared your information with the NYC Test & Trace Corps in compliance with privacy laws that allow this type of information to be used to protect public health and stop the spread of disease.

-What is “close contact” with someone who tested positive for COVID-19?
+What does “close contact” with someone who tested positive for COVID-19 mean?

 Close contact is defined as: